 - 55% use it to comply with internal policies

-As these statistics suggest, some organizations use security awareness training simply because they must, in order to comply with external or internal requirements.
+As these statistics suggest, some organizations use security awareness simply because they must, in order to comply with external or internal requirements.
 But this training also makes financial sense, according to the report: “an incremental investment in security awareness training results in a median reduction in the annualized risk of phishing attacks of about 50%, and a median annual return on investment of about 5 times.”

 The Evolution of Security Awareness Training

 While the core concepts of security awareness training aren’t new, it has reached mainstream consciousness relatively recently.
 One indication of its emergence was the 2004 launch of National Cyber Security Awareness Month.
-The initiative, by the National Cyber Security Alliance and US Department of Homeland Security, was intended to help people stay safer and more secure online, encouraging such practices as the regular updating of antivirus software.
+The initiative, by the National Cyber Security Alliance and the US Department of Homeland Security, was intended to help people stay safer and more secure online, encouraging such practices as the regular updating of antivirus software.

 Since then, the annual awareness month has inspired similar events in other countries, expanded its themes and content, and drawn increased participation across industries and government, as well as universities, nonprofits, and the general public.

-The focus, methods, and effectiveness of security awareness training have undergone significant changes over the years.
+The focus, methods, and effectiveness of awareness training have undergone significant changes over the years.
 Back in 2004, most programs were driven by the need for compliance — merely meeting regulatory requirements.
-Today, that focus has shifted to seeing security awareness training as a means to manage and mitigate organizational risk.
+Today, that focus has shifted to seeing awareness training as a means to manage and mitigate organizational risk.

 Along the way, training methods themselves have matured.
 In 2004, the dominant paradigm was for annual presentations, either as in-person training sessions or long-form computer-based training.
 Unfortunately, these lengthy, infrequent sessions do not result in excellent knowledge retention.
 A gradual shift toward short, focused training on specific topics represented an improvement, but these training modules were still presented infrequently, which allows knowledge to dissipate over time.